brunt-toast/rss-app/README.md

 # brunt-toast/rss-app

-An RSS reader for Windows.
+An RSS feed enumerator for Windows.

 ## Prerequisites